 The best form of defence is vigilance, as all too often security controls alone are not enough.

 As an organisation, instead of solely relying on technical controls, spend quality time educating the employee base.
-And I donít just mean putting up a few posters as these passive techniques, alone, are not enough.
+And I don’t just mean putting up a few posters as these passive techniques, alone, are not enough.
 You need to take a pro-active approach and immerse people in on the spot training with true-to-life experiences and scenarios.
 This way user behaviour can be changed and the message is more likely to be remembered.

-With over 500 issues so far, reading our newsletter every Monday morning will keep you up-to-date with security risks out there.
+Reading our newsletter every Monday will keep you up-to-date with security news.

 Receive a daily digest of the latest security news.